annikc/MultiCompartmentModel/desktop_run_README.md

 midd = 0.009 / um^2
 dist = 0.0025 / um^2
 ```
+By default synapses are in the proximal dendrites.

 Start of Paried Synapse Spikes determines the onset of plasticity induction.
 Paired synapses are GABAergic synapses which are pseudo-randomly distributed (per random synapse distribution seed, by default set as 37264 for no particular reason).
 They are "paired" with current clamp activity -- i.e. the clamp is set to start within some delta_t of the start of paired synapse spikes.
 (The delta_t value, inconveniently, is set in the mosinit files, in the procedure add_timestep().)